 Like Sandy from NC, I also had a problem keeping soups, stews, etc. from sticking and burning on the bottom of pots.

 Now, most of you will probably not remember the glass coffee pots which were popular in our area many years ago (long before drip coffee makers!).
 In order to use the glass pots the manufacturer included a wire bent into four or five points (similar to a star) to sit on the stove eye before putting the glass pot on to boil.
-I had the idea to bend a metal coat hanger into four points and place it under my cooking pots.
-I figured if the wire kept a glass pot from shattering but still boiled the coffee/water, it should cook food while keeping the pot from sitting directly on the heating element.
-It worked.

 To keep rice from sticking, spray the sides and bottom of the pot with nonstick vegetable spray before you add the water or rice.